 That’s more carbs and fat than you might expect for a whey isolate, which often contain under a gram each of carbs and fat.

-Tthe only other things that are notable on the nutrition side is that it’s a little higher in sodium than some protein powders (157mg, or 7 percent of the recommended daily intake) and it’s low in calcium.
-There’s just two percent of the RDI of calcium, and most wheys fall between 5 and 15 percent.
+The only other things that are notable on the nutrition side is that it’s a little higher in sodium than some protein powders (157mg, or 7 percent of the recommended daily intake) and it’s pretty low in calcium with 2 percent of the RDI — most wheys fall between 5 and 15 percent.

 Onnit Grass-Fed Whey Isolate Ingredients